The Creative Force That Never Left Me

-Best vs. Bested: The Difference That Changes Everything
+Beat vs. Bested: The Difference That Changes Everything

-Best vs. Bested: The Difference That Changes Everything
+Beat vs. Bested: The Difference That Changes Everything

 in boxing and in design there are two ways to lose: getting beat or getting bested.
 This post breaks down the difference, why preparation changes the value of failure, and how delivering a strong first draft leads to higher-quality design critiques and faster improvement.